How to Get From San Miguel de Allende to Mexico City

 Step 1: San Miguel de Allende City Centre to Bus Terminal

 If you’re looking for a cheaper option, you can also take a bus from Jardin Allende to the bus station.
-A bus ticket only costs 7 MXN ($0.40).
-The only slight disadvantage is you might have to wait a while for the bus, and the waiting time may take longer than the journey itself.
+A bus ticket only costs 8 MXN ($0.50).
+The only slight disadvantage is you might have to wait a while for the bus, which could end up being longer than the actual ride.

 Step 2: San Miguel de Allende to Mexico City by Bus